The Meerkat Wars: Resources

 And when you realise that the two tribes are fighting because each one believes it lives under The One True Sun, then you may have to undertake a very dangerous journey to help them see things differently.

 “This is a book for all ages.
 It is thought-provoking and both humorous and serious.
 It carries some important messages but carries them lightly.”
-(Amazon review, November 2011)
+Amazon.com Reviews

-“Overall…an excellent adventure book for Middle School readers.”
-TCM Reviews, December 2011
+“Overall...an excellent adventure book for Middle School readers.”
+TCM Reviews

 “The Meerkat Wars isn't a read to be ignored."
-Midwest Book Review, January 2012
+Midwest Book Reviews.

 “What makes this book so refreshing to read to children or to share with young adults…is the high quality of prose delivered through the pen of Toshack.
 This book entertains, but it also respects intelligence at every level.”
-Grady Harp, Amazon Top 30 Reviewer, December 2011
+Grady Harp, Amazon Top 30 Reviewer

 “The Meerkat Wars deserves to become an animal classic.”
-Allison’s Book Bag Reviews, January 2012
+Allison’s Book Bag Reviews

 “I loved the creativity of the story… The Meerkat Wars is one of those interesting, fun books that everyone should read, even if you hate to read (which I think is crazy!)…If I was asked to read any sequels to this book I would jump at the chance.
 All I can say is GREAT job!”
-10-year old Gisele, February 2012, in a wholly independent review at http://teddyree-theeclecticreader.blogspot.com
+10-year old Gisele, at The Eclectic Reader Blogspot

 Resources